udexon/UCollab/Q25_UCollab.md

 - more experience- better technologies for team work and software engineering- proven net worth of companies- proven net worth of cryptocurrencies
 - better hardware and software- more people, more devices, more storage, faster networks

+- 1980s GNU/Linux: mostly in C/C++, less fragmentations due to programming langauges and frameworks like 2020 -- solution by Phos Smashlet.

 Time to take to replicate 100% of MAGAF and Bitcoin?

 And grow?